AntonioTorres23/OpenGL_Notes/PBR Diffuse Irradiance.md

 It is however computationally impossible to sample the environment's lighting from every possible direction in $\Large{\Omega}$, the number of possible directions is theoretically infinite.
 We can however, approximate the number of directions by taking a finite number of directions or samples, spaced uniformly or taken randomly from within the hemisphere, to get fairly accurate approximation of the irradiance; effectively solving the integral $\Large{\int}$ discretely.

 It is however still too expensive to do this for every fragment in real-time as the number of samples needs to be significantly large for decent results, so we want to **pre-compute** this.
-Since the orientation of the hemisphere decides where we capture the irradiance, we can pre-calculate the irradiance for every possible hemisphere orientation oriented around all outgoing directions
+Since the orientation of the hemisphere decides where we capture the irradiance, we can pre-calculate the irradiance for every possible hemisphere orientation oriented around all outgoing directions $\Large{\omega_o}$